quasel/pods-dev-vvv/phpunit.md

 ![New Project](/screenshots/new_project.jpeg)

-Now Take a look at the Event Log (normally at lower right corner) Event Log:
+Now Take a look at the Event Log (normally at lower right corner):
-WordPress Support: Looks like it's WordPress plugin.
+- WordPress Support: Looks like it's WordPress plugin.
 Enable WordPress support?
-Or do not ask again? -> Yes WordPress Support: WordPress code style can be set for this project.
-Set it?  -> Yes WordPress Support: For WordPress containing plugins inside it's better to add whole WordPress to project.
+Or do not ask again? -> Yes
+- WordPress Support: WordPress code style can be set for this project.
+Set it?  -> Yes
+- WordPress Support: For WordPress containing plugins inside it's better to add whole WordPress to project.
 Fix?
 Or ignore? -> Klick on fix ( settings -> project -> directories ) this way PhpStorm uses the full WordPress but the .idea Folder is in the pods directory - this can be usefull if you want e.g a separate Project for your theme but use the same vvv-site

-if you did Clone pods-dev-vvv
+if you did Clone pods-dev-vvv:
-Event Log:
 Unregistered VCS root detected
          The directory /Users/quasel/vagrant-vvv/www/pods-dev-vvv is under Git, but is not registered in the Settings.
          Add root  Configure  Ignore

 You can ignore it because we only care about Git in our Plugin Folder ( e.g. pods )

-Optional - Vagrant
+#### Optional - Vagrant
 Configure Vagrant: Settings -> Tools -> Vagrant PphStorm has Vagrant support but it's not needed

 ### Debugging in PhpStorm